daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupCustomSchemeAlchemy.md

         2. [entities](https://github.com/graphprotocol/graph-node/blob/master/docs/subgraph-manifest.md#1521-ethereum-events-mapping): list of entities that are written by the the mapping.
         3. [`eventHandlers`](https://github.com/graphprotocol/graph-node/blob/master/docs/subgraph-manifest.md#1522-eventhandler): map of solidity event signatures to event handlers in mapping code.

+      NOTE: types are generated during the build step based on the entities described in schema.graphQL.
+Import these types while writing handlers in `mapping.ts`
   4. integration test (optional): `test/integration/MyContractName.spec.ts`